-- Statements in Project Design Document that the project currently complies with all relevant laws. - Project Design Document outlines a system or procedures for being aware of and implementing requirements of new legislation. - No evidence of non-compliance.
+- Statements in Project Design Document that the project complies with all relevant laws. - Project Design Document outlines a system or procedures for being aware of and implementing requirements of new legislation. - Signed commitment from the landowner to comply with the law (See Section 1.0). - No evidence of non-compliance.

 Certification is not a legal compliance audit.
-The certification body will be checking that there is no evidence of non-compliance with relevant legal requirements, including:

-- managers and employees understand and comply with all legal requirements relevant to their responsibilities; - all documentation, including procedures, work instructions and contracts, meet requirements; - no issues of legal non-compliance are raised by regulatory authorities or other interested parties.
+The certification body will check there is no evidence of non-compliance with relevant legal requirements, and that no issues of non-compliance are raised by regulatory authorities or other interested parties.
+The main legislation relevant to Sustainable Forest Management is set out in the UK Forestry Standard and Supporting Guidelines.
+See also Section 1.0 for a summary of landowner commitments.